Domain names: What they are, and why you need (at least) one

 Choosing between .com, .co.nz, .nz, etc

-These suffixes at the end of addresses are top-level domains (TLDs) or domain extensions.
+These suffixes at the end of addresses are called top-level domains (TLDs) or domain extensions.
 Thinking of which TLDs to combine your domain name with is important.
 While it doesn’t affect SEO ranking, they influence geographical searches.
 Popular options include:

 • .com.au and .net.au - these are particularly useful for trading in Australia, but there are auDA eligibility criteria that require a genuine “Australian presence”.